cogni-ml v0.40.0

 FreeBSD No native Metal Untested CPU-only Not a primary CI target.

-NVIDIA/CUDA support is not implemented.
-The Qwen native path is Metal-first.
+NVIDIA/CUDA support is currently an experimental backend-probe track, not a full decoder.
+The Qwen native generation path remains Metal-first.

 Build Flags